ggandor/leap.nvim/README.md

 - After typing the first character, you see "labels" appearing next to some of the `{c1}{?}` pairs.
 You cannot _use_ the labels yet.
 - Enter `{c2}`.
 If the pair was not labeled, then voilà, you're already there.
-  No need to be bothered by remaining labels, just continue editing!
+  No need to be bothered by remaining labels, just continue editing.
 - Else: select a label.
 In case of multiple groups, first switch to the desired one, using `<space>` (step back with `<tab>`, if needed).

 ### Why is this method cool?

+It is ridiculously fast: most of the time you can reach the destination by 4 keystrokes in total (often 3 is enough), that can be typed in one go.

+At the same time, it reduces mental effort to almost zero:

+- You can rely on a single universal motion type in all non-trivial situations: forget Vim golf, the subconscious weighing of alternatives, and composing multiple commands for one logical movement.

+- You can ignore the context: the eyes can keep focusing on the target the whole time.

-- You don't have to _make decisions_: the sequence you should enter is determined from the very beginning.
+- You don't have to make decisions on the fly: the sequence you should enter is determined from the very beginning.

-- You don't have to _react to events_: at any step, you already know what the immediate next keypress should be, and your mind can process the rest in the background (no need to pause for reading labels, if you're not typing extremely fast).
+- You don't have to react to events: at any step, you already know what the immediate next keypress should be, and your mind can process the rest in the background (if typing at a moderate speed).

 ### Down the kangaroo hole